 Getting paid is a perennial problem in construction.
 The Construction Acts 1996 and 2009 were meant to help.
 They were meant to prevent employers and main contractors withholding monies due without any/good reasons.
 But do they?

-Last month the Federation of Master Builders lambasted employers and main contractors for spurious retentions and late payments.
+In 2018, the Federation of Master Builders lambasted employers and main contractors for spurious retentions and late payments.
 It found nearly 25% of SMEs have to wait more than 4 months for payment from employers and main contractors [read more].

 A survey by the Electrical Contractors Association (among others) showed that 63% of suppliers are still facing payment delays, on public sector projects [read more].